by Texas Homesteader ~

 You could just water the entire planting row I suppose, knowing that you’ll eventually get at least some water to the roots of the plant where it’s needed.
 But I hate to waste that much water.

-This gardening hack not only marks where the base of the plant is, but helps deliver the water directly to the plant in a method that allows it to slowly soak in right at the roots.
-No wasted runoff, no evaporation!
+This gardening hack not only marks the base of the plant but helps assure water is delivered directly to the crown in a method that allows it to slowly soak in right at the roots.

-Heaviness – Then I picked up the watermelon.
+Heaviness – I picked up the watermelon.
 Wow!
 Yeah, it’s pretty heavy.
 (It ended up weighing 8.2 pounds for this little 9-inch-long melon)

 I think this one is ready!

 So I used my garden shears and cut the watermelon away from the vine.
 Now is the moment of truth!
-I’d already lost a watermelon earlier this season due to picking it too soon.
-Would I be wrong again?
-NOPE!

 ~TxH~